 Why buy a rain barrel?

 Direct runoff in urban areas has nowhere to go but down the sewer or into large street potholes.
-If street drains become blocked, huge puddles of water form, and streets can flood.
+If you receive a lot of rainfall, drains become blocked, huge puddles of water form, and streets can flood.
 The problems can continue downstream.
-There just isn’t enough absorbent surface area for the water to go.
-If you live in the city, or even in a suburb, you can do something positive with this lost water problem by getting a rain barrel.
-As rainwater is chlorine-free, unlike tap water, it’s perfect for your garden.
-Plants don’t like chlorine!
-Wash your car with it, share some with your neighbor, or use your imagination.
+There just may not be enough absorbent surface area for the water to go.
+If you live in the city, or even in a suburb, you can do something about this water problem by getting a rain barrel.
+As rainwater is chlorine-free, reroute it to your garden!
+You can even wash your car with it.

 What should you look for in a rain barrel?

-- Look: A rain barrel is a rain barrel, you know?
-Looks are naturally not an integral feature to its function.
-And yet, why shouldn’t it be?
-Rain barrels are outdoor appliances, like barbeques, so of course, they can add or detract from the appearance of your lawn and landscape.
-There are solely utilitarian rain barrels, which you can move behind a tree or a bush, or you can put them out in the open and be proud!
-You can find a fair number of intentionally attractive rain barrels made of terra cotta as well as plastic ones made to look like wood, stone, or whicker.
+- Look: Looks are naturally not an integral feature of a rain barrel’s function.
+Yet they can add or detract from the appearance of your lawn and landscape.
+There are solely utilitarian rain barrels, which you can move behind a tree or a bush.
+Or, if you want to put it out in the open, go for something that isn’t an eyesore.
+Some are made of terra cotta, and there are plastic ones made to look like wood, stone, or whicker.

-- Material: Most rain barrels are made of high-density, high molecular-weight polyethylene (HDPE) plastic.
-What’s great about HDPE is that it’s lightweight and resistant to large variations in pH levels.
-There are rain barrels made of recycled or repurposed material for the environmentally conscious, too.
+- Material: Most rain barrels are high-density, high molecular-weight polyethylene (HDPE) plastic.
+What’s great about HDPE is that it’s lightweight and resistant to significant variations in pH levels.
+Some rain barrels are made of recycled or repurposed material for the environmentally conscious.
 You’ll also find barrels made of thermoplastic polymer.
-Be careful not to assume that this is a better-than-plastic option.
-It is plastic!
-In fact, HDPE is a type of thermoplastic polymer.
-But enough of the details.
-You need a rain barrel that’s durable and that doesn’t crack or leak.
+Ultimately, you need a durable rain barrel that won’t crack or leak.

-Are there special features or additions that you should consider when purchasing a rain barrel?
+What special features should you consider when purchasing a rain barrel?

-While a connectable or chainable rain barrel is unnecessary for collecting and storing rainwater, it’s definitely an advantageous feature.
-A chainable rain barrel connects to one or more other barrels, all to the same input source.
+While a connectable or chainable rain barrel is unnecessary for collecting and storing rainwater, it’s advantageous.
+A chainable rain barrel connects the same input source to one or more other barrels.
 Even if you only have one barrel, you might want multiple in the future.
 It’s good to think ahead.
-Another important aspect of rain barrels is a mesh screen, which keeps out mosquitoes, other insects, and debris.
+Another vital aspect of rain barrels is a mesh screen, which keeps out mosquitoes, other insects, and debris for cleaner water.

 FCMP Outdoor Rain Barrel

-This rain barrel is easy to install, linkable to other rain barrels, and a great all-around product.
+This rain barrel is easy to install, linkable to other rain barrels, and a great product all-around.

-Pros: The FCMP Outdoor Rain Barrel holds up to 50 gallons of rainwater, has a flat back design that makes it much easier to install, and has an overflow connection at the back to allow excess rainwater to flow down beneath the barrel and out and away from your home’s foundation.
-FCMP also added an aluminum screen filter to keep out intruders—insects, that is—to keep the water clean.
-In fact, it comes with a garden hose, a shut-off thumb valve, a hanging hose clip, an overflow hose, and a linking kit for connecting to other FCMP RC4000 rain barrels via the spigots on both sides of the barrel.
+Pros: The FCMP Outdoor Rain Barrel holds up to 50 gallons of rainwater and features a flat-back design for easy installation.
+The overflow connection at the back allows excess rainwater to flow down beneath the barrel and out and away from your home’s foundation.
+FCMP also added an aluminum screen filter to keep insects out, which keeps the water clean.
+It comes with a garden hose, a shut-off thumb valve, a hanging hose clip, an overflow hose, and a linking kit for connecting to other FCMP RC4000 rain barrels via the spigots on both sides of the barrel.
 Some users appreciate the oak-like appearance, describing it as stylish.
 Rather than wood, the FCMP is made of durable polyethylene.

-Cons: The main complaint about the FCMP concerns the flat overflow tube.
-Users report that it’s poorly designed and doesn’t expand to allow water to flow through as it should.
-That can be a big problem as the barrel fills up.
-The mesh screen is a bit flimsy, doesn’t fit well, and isn’t as helpful as it could be.
-Also, the mesh screen can easily be blown away because there’s no fastener.
+Cons: The flat overflow tube doesn’t expand to allow water to flow as well as others.
+The mesh screen is a bit flimsy and could blow away because there’s no fastener.

 Bottom Line: Overall, the FCMP Outdoor Rain Barrel gets a thumbs-up.
-It’s durable and connectable and comes with a linking kit and other valuable parts.
-The pros outweigh the cons, unless, of course, you don’t prefer the wooden look.
+It’s durable, connectable, and has a linking kit and other valuable parts.
+The pros outweigh the cons unless you don’t prefer the wooden look.

 RTS Companies Inc Home Accents ECO Rain Water Collection Barrel